 The value of a Cornflower blue sapphire mainly depends upon the intensity of its color, clarity, cut, and carat.
 A deeper intensity with uniform distribution of color usually pushes up the price of Cornflower blue sapphire.
 In other words, a medium to deep-colored Cornflower blue Sapphire always cost much higher than a medium to light-toned Cornflower sapphires.
 A velvety Kashmir Cornflower Blue Sapphire is considered supreme even if it is slightly less transparent.
 Then again, for all the other origins, transparency with little inclusions is measured more valuable.

 A premium and collectible-quality Cornflower Blue Sapphire is rarely found in a giant size.
 Therefore, its per-carat price increases exponentially with the carat weight that comes without compromising on quality.
-Cornflower blue sapphire gemstone prices generally start from approx. $2000 and can reach up to $8000 approx. on the basis of the rarity of a specific shade and size.
+Cornflower blue sapphire prices generally start from approx. $2000 per carat and can reach up to $8000 per carat approx. on the basis of the rarity of a specific shade and size.